 Alun wants to register as a Residential Child Care Manager

-Alun completed the Level 5 diploma in Leadership of Health and Social Care Services (Children and Young People’s Management) (Wales and Northern Ireland) in October 2020 but he did not complete the unit ‘Lead and manage group living for children and young people’ which would be needed for him to achieve the Children and Young People’s Residential Management pathway.
+Alun completed the Level 5 diploma in Leadership of Health and Social Care Services (Children and Young People’s Management) (Wales and Northern Ireland) in October 2020 but he did not complete the unit ‘Lead and manage group living for children and young people’ which was needed for him to achieve the Children and Young People’s Residential Management pathway.

 Alun was working as a deputy manager at a residential home for children and young people whilst completing the qualification.

-We would accept Alun’s qualification with a training requirement for him to complete the induction framework including section 7 ‘Lead and manage service provision for children and young people who are looked after’ by renewal of registration (3 years).
+We would accept Alun’s qualification with a training requirement for him to complete the Induction Framework including section 7 ‘Lead and manage service provision for children and young people who are looked after’ by renewal of registration (3 years).

 Case study 5

 Abdul wants to register as a Domiciliary Care Manager (adults services):

 Abdul holds the Level 5 diploma in Leadership of health and Social Care and Children and Young People’s Services (adults management) (England) – 80 credits.
 It was completed in April 2020.

 Abdul was working as a registered manager and assistant operations manager at a domiciliary care agency in England whilst completing the qualification.

 We would accept Abdul’s qualification with a training requirement for him to complete the Induction Framework by renewal of registration (3 years).
 This would ensure Abdul has covered all of the relevant Welsh legislation and is able to apply this in his practice (Social Services and Well-Being (Wales) Act, Regulation and Inspection of Social Care Services (Wales) Act, All Wales Safeguarding Procedures, Welsh Language etc.)